This Chinese Chicken Salad recipe is clean eating, but as delicious as the original! The Asian salad dressing is delicious on any type of salad!

 - 1 Head Romaine Lettuce or mixed greens (chopped)

 - 1/4 Head Purple Cabbage (Optional)

 - 2 Bunches Cilantro (Chopped)

 - 1 Package Soba Noodles (Optional)

+- Make the salad dressing.
 In a small bowl or Pyrex measuring cup, mix all the dressing ingredients.
-Let sit in the fridge for at least 1 hour, or overnight.
+You can serve it immediately but it tastes best when it has a change to sit in the fridge for at least 1 hour, or overnight.

-Before service, whisk the dressing and pour over the salad.
+- Before serving, whisk the dressing and pour over the salad.
 Toss gently.
-Top with optional sesame seeds and peanuts
+Top with optional sesame seeds and peanut

 Looking for more?
 Here are some of our recent posts!